Is Canberra worth a visit? How to spend a trip to Australia’s capital?

 Drive from Sydney:

-• Taking just 3 hours, this would make it perfect as a couple of days return trip.
-Otherwise, it could be, as I did (albeit by bus), a stop off on the way to Melbourne.
-Although, this would require veering off the more scenic coastal route a drive to Melbourne could provide.
+• Canberra could also be a stop off on the way to Melbourne from Sydney, or vice versa.
+However, this would require veering off the more scenic coastal route a drive to Melbourne could provide.
+It’s around 7 hours so a much longer drive than Canberra Sydney.

-This was my chosen method of transport, the classic solo backpacker way.
+If you’re a backpacker, you’ll be familiar with the Greyhound bus – this way my chosen method of transport.
 I arrived by bus from Sydney, and departed the same way, but to Melbourne.
 You can search for the best bus options for you here.

 • 3hrs 45 mins Sydney to Canberra.